SpongeBob SquarePants Tutorial: Modelling with Fondant

 4. Draw the silhouette of the mouth with a Dresden tool.
-Then, remove the flower paste from the inside of the mouth to get a whole.
-Keep in mind that you’ll have to fill in that whole with red paste, so don’t be afraid to really empty it.
+Then, remove the modelling paste from the inside of the mouth to get a hole.
+Keep in mind that you’ll have to fill in that hole with red paste, so don’t be afraid to really empty it.

 5. Make 2 equal balls with white modelling paste, brush the eye sockets with a bit of edible glue and place the eye balls.
-With a small ball tool, make 2 wholes to make the iris.
+With a small ball tool, make 2 holes to make the iris.
 With a bit of yellow paste, make 2 tiny balls and glue them to each side of the mouth.
-Lastly, randomly make some wholes of differents sizes.
+Lastly, randomly make some holes of different sizes.

-6. Dilute a bit of Petrol Blue colourant with Vodka and paint the inside of the wholes with a thin brush.
+6. Dilute a bit of Petrol Blue colourant with Vodka and paint the inside of the holes with a thin brush.

-7. Fill the mouth whole with some Ruby modelling paste.
+7. Fill the mouth hole with some Ruby modelling paste.
 Press properly in order to adapt the paste while maintaining the shape of the template.

-10. Mix some Ruby paste with white paste to abtain a pinky colour.
+10. Mix some Ruby paste with white paste to obtain a pinky colour.
 Make a tiny ball and turn it into an oval.
 Press it with your fingers in order to flatten it and glue it to the mouth.
-Finally, make a mark in the centre in order to break the mouth in two.
+Finally, make a mark in the centre to break the mouth in two.

-11. Shade the cheeks with a bit of Cherry Pie powder colourant.
+11. Shade the cheeks with Cherry Pie powder colourant.

-13. Make a sheet of Brown Modelling paste (it has to be 0,5cm thick) and cut 2 circle of 1 cm diameter to make the pants.
+13. Make a sheet of brown modelling paste (it has to be 0,5cm thick) and cut 2 circles of 1cm diameter to make the pants.

 14. Stick the shirt to the pants.
 Then, glue them to the body with some edible glue.

 15. To add some details, cut 2 white paste triangles for the neck of the shirt.
 Stretch some Ruby modelling paste and cut the tie.
-Glue it on the centre.
-Glue both circles to the distance marked on the template.
+Glue it to the centre.
+Glue the two brown circles at the distance marked on the template.

 16. For the arms, make a strip with a ball on one end.
 Press the ball and cut it in 4 (for the fingers).